-Other than the early-adoption of AASB 16 'Leases', the Group has chosen not to early-adopt any accounting standards that have been issued, but are not yet effective.
+The Group has chosen not to early-adopt any accounting standards that have been issued, but are not yet effective.
 The impact of accounting standards that have been issued, but are not yet effective, is not material to these financial statements.